What is the CLOUD Act?

 The bigger picture

 The CLOUD Act is not going away.
 If anything, the trend globally is toward more jurisdictional assertion over data — the EU has its own framework, China has its data localization requirements, and India's DPDP Act introduces similar concepts.
+Canada remains one of the few major economies without equivalent extraterritorial data access legislation.

 For Canadian organizations, the practical reality is that digital sovereignty requires deliberate architectural choices, not just compliance paperwork.
 Understanding where your data actually sits — not just geographically, but jurisdictionally — is the starting point.
 Everything else builds from there.

 Impact of the US CLOUD Act on data sovereignty for Canadian organizations → · What to do when your vendors are under foreign jurisdiction → · How to build a defensible SaaS inventory →